Kirtan7/Bug-Checklist/README.md

 # Bug-Checklist
-This Is Biggner Leval Bugs Checklist
+This Is Biggner Leval Bug Checklist

+Published By Kirtan Nagar & Kartik Nagar